-EP is a competitive program created in 2017 to enhance artistic and theatrical opportunities for FCFSC skaters.
-Members are 15 – 30 skaters who learn original ensemble numbers with theatrical costumes, props, and scenery.
+EPIC Productions (EP) is a competitive program in Fort Collins, created in 2017 to enhance artistic and theatrical opportunities for FCFSC skaters.
+The group consists of 15 – 30 skaters who learn original ensemble numbers with theatrical costumes, props, and scenery under the guidance of 3 – 5 certified EPIC rink coaches.
 EP provides over 90 hours of customized training on- and off-ice to enhance your teamwork and ensemble skating.
-EP is directed by Marianne Strobel, along with certified coaches Diana Deka, Denaysa Sisemore, and Lomi Christiansen.
+EP is directed by Marianne Strobel and supported by several coaches including Lomi Christiansen and Denaysa Sizemore.

 What is the National Showcase Competition?

 An annual non-qualifying competition held by U.S. Figure Skating that fuses artistic creativity with solo, duet, and ensemble events.
-It is held over 5 days the first week of August – in 2020 it will be here in Fort Collins!
+It is held over 5 days the first week of August.
 Most showcase numbers are 2 to 5 ½ minute programs with music from popular Broadway or movie musicals, such as Hamilton, Lion King, Moana, or Chicago.
 Showcase uses 6.0 judging for all events, based on technical merit (20%), skating skills (30%), and entertainment value (50%).